Zoom and Telecon Recordings

-Dances of Universal Peace North America offers Regional Teleconferences across the North American region (USA and Canada).
+Dances of Universal Peace North America offers Zooms and Teleconferences.

-These phone conversations have proved to be a great way of sharing ideas and connecting with Dance circle
+These gatherings have proved to be a great way of sharing ideas and connecting with Dance circle

-leaders, musicians, and dancers from around the area.
-Watch your email and DancingPeace YahooGroups for invitations, and join in the conversation!
+leaders, musicians, and dancers across the Region and beyond.
+Watch your email for Newsletters and DancingPeace group for invitations, and join in the conversation!
 For more information, or to RSVP for a call, you may contact the NA Office.

 Past Teleconferences Archive

-Missed a Telecon?
-Want to listen again?
-Click the following links to listen, or to download, these Archived Teleconferences.
+Missed a Telecon or Zoom?
+Want to listen or watch again?
+Click the following links to view, listen, or download these Archived Zooms and Teleconferences.

 January 15, 2019 Teleconference with Murshida Tasnim Hermila Fernandez